 For example, Voya developed a data-driven financial wellness solution to help people better allocate their money between emergency and retirement savings and maximise their long-term financial wellness goals.30

 Consumer retirement savings remain underfunded, perhaps in part because of a lack of more proactive industry efforts.
 But now, a confluence of extraordinary events over the past two years could serve as catalysts for transformation.

-The pandemic and structural changes in the economy and workforce have fundamentally shifted consumer priorities and behaviors.
+The pandemic and structural changes in the economy and workforce have fundamentally shifted consumer priorities and behaviours.
 By understanding and embracing these shifts, FSIs have an opportunity to drive productive change that can benefit a wider array of customers, their own growth and profitability, and the economy as a whole.

-The Deloitte Center for Financial Services, which supports the organization's US Financial Services practice, provides insight and research to assist senior-level decision makers within banks, capital markets firms, investment managers, insurance carriers, and real estate organizations.
+The Deloitte Center for Financial Services, which supports the organisation's US Financial Services practice, provides insight and research to assist senior-level decision makers within banks, capital markets firms, investment managers, insurance carriers, and real estate organisations.
 The Center is staffed by a group of professionals with a wide array of in-depth industry experiences as well as cutting-edge research and analytical skills.
 Through our research, roundtables, and other forms of engagement, we seek to be a trusted source for relevant, timely, and reliable insights.